MarsIfeanyi/Trend-Rider-Bot/README.md

 # Riding the Trend Momentum Trading Bot
-Momentum based trading bot that rides the trend using Exponential Moving Average Crossover
+Momentum based trading bot that rides the trend using Exponential Moving Average Crossover.
+This bot is built with [Python](https://www.python.org/) as the native language has and [MT5](https://www.metatrader5.com/en) Integrations for real time streaming of market data and trade executions.

 **Core functionalities of the Bot:**